kenplusplus/clr-distro-factory-tekton/README.md

 # Host Clear Linux* Downstream on Kubernete & Tekton Pipeline

-[clr-distro-factory-tool](https://github.com/clearlinux/clr-distro-factory) is the tool for maintaining downstream, which include several scripts for koji, release, watch pipeline (Note: the pipeline here is not equal the pipeline definition in tekton).
+[clr-distro-factory-tool](https://github.com/clearlinux/clr-distro-factory) is the tool for maintaining Clear Linux downstream repository, which include several scripts like koji, release, watch pipeline (**Note: the pipeline here is not equal the pipeline definition in tekton**).

-This project is to embed above scripts/tools into a [tekton task](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md) and execute as a [tekton pipeline](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md) which can be deployed on any kubernete based cloud native stack.
+This project is to embed above scripts/tools into single [tekton task](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md) and execute as a [tekton pipeline](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md) which can be deployed on any kubernete based cloud native platform.

 ![Design](doc/design.png)

 ## Deployment Steps

 This project could be deployed on any kubernete platform including local minikube or CSP platforms.
-Below will use minikube as example
+Below is the example for minikube:

 ### Setup Minikube cluster
 1. [Install minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)